adrazen/cs140e-final-project/labs/1-gpio/README.md

 The first lab was just setup.
-Now we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading them to get values produced by a digital device.
+Now we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading from them to get values produced by a digital device.
 You'll use this code to blink an LED and to detect when a capacitive touch sensor is touched.

 This lab is important as it's our first real introduction to using a hardware document in tandem with writing code to control the pi.
 It's also our first use case for reading/writing to device memory. `GET32` and `PUT32` are your friends, and will be this whole quarter!